react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-state.md

 - `type` - Type of the navigator that the state belongs to, e.g. `stack`, `tab`, `drawer`.
 - `key` - Unique key to identify the navigator.
 - `routeNames` - Name of the screens defined in the navigator.
 This is an unique array containing strings for each screen.
 - `routes` - List of route objects (screens) which are rendered in the navigator.
-It also represents the history in a stack navigator.
+In a stack or native stack navigator, the entries up to and including `index` also represent the history.
 There should be at least one item present in this array.
 - `index` - Index of the focused route object in the `routes` array.
 - `history` - An optional list of visited items.
 See [History stack](#history-stack) for more details.
 - `stale` - A navigation state is assumed to be stale unless the `stale` property is explicitly set to `false`.
 This means that the state object needs to be ["rehydrated"](#stale-state-objects).